Why Most Tradesmen Undercharge for Jobs

 One of the biggest financial problems in the trades isn’t lack of work — it’s underpricing.

 Many tradesmen stay busy all year, work long hours, and still struggle financially.
-The issue usually isn’t effort or skill.
-It’s that the jobs simply aren’t priced properly.
+The issue usually isn’t effort or skill — it’s that the jobs simply aren’t priced properly.

 Undercharging often starts slowly.
 A small discount here, a rushed quote there, or trying to match a competitor’s price.
 Over time, those small decisions add up and the business begins to lose money without the owner fully realising it.